What is XML?

 What is POST request?

 POST is one of the most commonly used HTTP methods.
-The POST request method is used to upload files and images to the server, submit web forms, or send any data to the server, including XML and JSON.
+The POST request method is used to files and images to the server, submit web forms, or send any data to the server, including XML and JSON.
 The post data is included in the body of the POST message.
 The POST request header fields indicate the data type in the POST message, for example, Content-Type: application/xml for XML.
 The type and size of POST data is not limited.

 POST XML Data Example